Tractable ADMM Schemes for Computing KKT Points and Local Minimizers for $\ell_0$-Minimization Problems: Appendix

 which is defined using $c,d,\uvs{\ell},$ and $r$.
 In fact, problems \eqref{diagonalQCQP} and \eqref{convexreform} are equivalent in the following sense: (i) if one is {unbounded}, so is the other; (ii) if both are finite, the infimum of \eqref{diagonalQCQP} is equal to the the infimum of \eqref{convexreform}; (iii) {the optimal solution $y^*$ of \eqref{diagonalQCQP} can be constructed from {the} optimal solution $w^*$ of \eqref{convexreform} through the following equations:}

 where $\sign(c_j) = 1$ if $c_j \geq 0$ and $\sign(c_j) = -1$ if $c_j < 0$.
-Through the above arguments, a global minimizer of the solution to nonconvex program \eqref{diagonalQCQP} may be obtained by the solution of a suitably defined convex program.
-Ben-Tal and Teboulle also provided a sufficient condition for the simultaneous diagonalization of two matrices.
-Here we provide another sufficient condition {proved in \cite[Th.~1.3.12]{horn2012matrix}.} \begin{theorem} \rm If $A$ and $B$ are both symmetric $n \times n$ matrices, then $AB = BA$ if and only if they are simultaneously orthogonally diagonalizable, i.e. there exists an orthogonal matrix $P$ such that $P^T A P = D_1, P^TBP = D_2$, where $D_1$ and $D_2$ are orthogonal matrices. \end{theorem}
+Through the above arguments, a global minimizer of the solution to nonconvex program \eqref{diagonalQCQP} may be obtained by the solution of a suitably defined convex program \eqref{convexreform}.
+Thus \eqref{diagonalQCQP} may have \textit{hidden convexity}.
+This property of QCQP is first discovered by Ben-Tal and Teboulle in 1996 \cite{Ben-Tal1996}.